FasterXML/jackson/CONTRIBUTING.md

 #### Coding Style

-Jackson projects usually adhere to well-known conventional coding guides, but there still have Jackson-specific coding conventions.
+Jackson projects usually adhere to well-known conventional coding guides, but there are some Jackson-specific coding conventions.
 Please refer to [Jackson Code Style](../../blob/master/contribution/jackson-coding-style-guide.md) for details.

 #### Testing